wez470/notes-cli/README.md

 [cratesio]: https://crates.io/crates/notes-cli

 `notes-cli` aims to be an extremely simple note taking CLI with human readable output.
-All notes are stored in a single file in plain text with a prepended timestamp, and with optional tags appended.
+All notes are stored in a single file in plain text with a prepended local timestamp, and with optional tags appended.
 Notes is designed to be used with a search tool such as [ripgrep](https://github.com/BurntSushi/ripgrep)